 Riders may contact the Park Department at 715-261-1550 or the Mid Wisconsin ATV Trail Blazers, the local Marathon County ATV club for more information.

-A listing of Wisconsin ATV Clubs can be found here.
+A listing of Wisconsin ATV Clubs and ATV/UTV riding opportunities can be found here.
 The privately owned Embarrass River ATV Park located in Shawano County offers an ATV only riding opportunity.

 Off-road motorcycles (or dirt bikes) are prohibited on Marathon County trails.
 Clark County, our neighboring county to the west, has an area for off-road motorcycles called Knobby Ridge Motorcycle Trails.